plenigo/plenigo.github.io/pages/sdks/java/includes/checkout.md

 #### Override mode

-This is used when you want to replace the regular price of a plenigo managed product for another one of your liking:
+This is used when you want to replace the regular price of a Frisbii Media managed product for another one of your liking:

 ```java
  // id of the product and the custom price, this will override the regular price of the product for that